 With traffic fatalities rising across Florida recently, FHP representatives wish to remind the public of the importance of driving with care and caution and wearing their seatbelts.

-How to Report a Hit and Run in Fort Lauderdale
+How To Get a Police Report for a Car Accident in Fort Lauderdale